Angel in Disguise (Brandy song): Background and recording

-After starting her career as an actress in the short-lived television series Thea in 1993, the then fourteen-year-old Brandy Norwood began work on her self-titled debut album launched by Atlantic Records in 1994.
-The album sold platinum in the US and made Norwood one of the 50 biggest and most successful teenage stars in music history.
-The following year, she chose to resume her acting career and took a break from music.
-Fearing not being able to match the debut album's success, Norwood was unsure if she wanted to continue her music career.
-Driven by Atlantic and her manager, she began working on her second studio album Never Say Never in 1997.
-She chose to work with completely different music producers than on the debut and wrote several of the album's lyrics.

 "Angel in Disguise" was written by LaShawn Daniels, Fred Jerkins III, Rodney "Darkchild" Jerkins, Nycolia Turman, and Traci Haleett.
 It was produced by Rodney Jerkins and Norwood and recorded by Ken Deranteriasian and Victor McCoy at Pacifique Recording Studios in North Hollywood, California.
 Daniels arranged the background song of the song, which was recorded by Norwood.
 "Angel in Disguise" also has a background song performed by the American singer Joe which consists of a looped verse where he sings "And I love you baby".... but after Norwood heard the production and sampling with Joe, she wanted to make it a whole song.
 In an interview with Complex Magazine in 2012, she said: "'Angel in Disguise' is one of my absolute favorites.
 When I heard it, I said 'Oh my God.
 Are there really songs like this?' [...]
 At first it was only meant as an intro but I said 'Are you crazy, we have to make this a real song'."